* Wakatabe seen as advocate of bolder easing

 The nominations need approval by both houses of parliament, which is a near certainty as Abe's ruling coalition has a comfortable majority.

 YEN COMPLICATES EXIT

-As a former top Japanese currency diplomat, Kuroda had criticised the BOJ for not doing enough to ease the pain a strong yen was inflicting on an export-reliant economy.
+As a former top Japanese currency diplomat, Kuroda had criticized the BOJ for not doing enough to ease the pain a strong yen was inflicting on an export-reliant economy.

-His calls for more radical monetary steps drew Abe's attention and brought him to the BOJ helm in 2013, where he worked with Amamiya to deploy a sweeping asset-buying programme.
+His calls for more radical monetary steps drew Abe's attention and brought him to the BOJ helm in 2013, where he worked with Amamiya to deploy a sweeping asset-buying program.

-Former Federal Reserve Chairman Ben Bernanke praised Kuroda's efforts during a visit to Tokyo in May last year, saying he regretted his criticism of past BOJ policy.
+Former Federal Reserve Chairman Ben Bernanke praised Kuroda's efforts during a visit to Tokyo last year, saying he regretted his criticism of past BOJ policy.